All keto is low carb but not all low carb is keto.

 The low carb dieter’s goal is to utilize fat as an energy source.
 Low carb dieters lower the amount of carbs they eat significantly.
 Low carb has different levels of commitment.
 There is a liberal diet: 50-100 grams per day.
 Moderate diet: 20-50 grams per day.
 Ketogenic diet: under 20 grams per day.

 Other low carb diets emphasise protein.
 These diets suggest protein either be a bigger part of the diet or equal to fat.
 This emphasis on protein is a bad idea.
 Protein, like carbs, raises blood sugar levels.
-If too much protein is consumed and not burned, it can turn into carbohydrates.
+If too much protein is consumed and not utilised, it can turn into glucose by a process called gluconeogenesis, which can cause a spike in blood sugar.
 Proteins are still necessary for any diet, but low carb dieters should not rely on protein as a compensation for carbs.
 Although, the low carb diet emphasises protein, a low carb dieter would be mistaken in thinking they can eat all the protein they want.
 Low carb diets are about using fat for fuel.
 If you over indulge in protein, you will be missing out on the benefits of a low carb diet.